esphome/esphome-docs/components/sensor/kamstrup_kmp.rst

 To activate the interface, press a button on the device.
 The interface will now be available for a few minutes.
 To keep the interface alive, magnets must be placed around the LED / photo diode.
 The image below shows the arrangement.
-The green circles are the LED and photo diode, which must be places exactly on top of the optical interface window of the meter.
+The green circles are the LED and photo diode, which must be placed exactly on top of the optical interface window of the meter.
 The red circles indicate 6mm neodymium magnets.